CHT2531/Node.js-Build-Tools/README.md

 > A note about 'slash' characters.
 When using the Command Prompt or terminal, most operating systems use a forward slash between filenames e.g. *node_modules/bin/lessc*.
 Windows use a backslash i.e. *node_modules\bin\lessc*.
 The backslash character is also the escape character so if we have a file path as part of a string we write "node_modules\\\\bin\\\\lessc".
 The following instructions are written for windows.
 If you are using a Mac, use single forward slashes instead.

 > A note about local and global NPM packages.
 It is consider good practice to install packages locally.
-However, at the University, I have had some problems doing this.
-Therefore, the following instructions use global packages.
+However, at the University, I have had sometimes had problems doing this.

 ## Setting up a Node.js project
-* Using the Node.js Command Prompt navigate to the root of the *build-tools* folder.
+* Using the Node.js Command Prompt navigate to the root of the project folder (where the README.md file is).

 * Create a new Node.js project: